-Then there's the random TV reporter, who shows up for about one minute to denounce Kira, giving his full name at the end and establishing himself as one of the most courageous characters in the entire series.
+Then there's TV reporter Koki Tanakabara, who shows up for about one minute to denounce Kira, announcing his full name at the end while knowing that Kira can kill him just by knowing his name and face, and establishing himself as one of the most courageous characters in the entire series.

 Most likely due to his nonchalant attitude and his complaining about having to eat burgers for his remuneration.
 And he doesn't have the Required Secondary Powers for his Super Speed.

 Bruce Ironstaunch from Gurren Lagann.
 He's just some nameless member of a cheering crowd who makes a Bicep-Polishing Gesture while Rossiu is announcing that Simon will be executed.
 Since that gesture means "up yours" elsewhere, Western fans saw him as the one good man standing up for the heroes, and he became a legend.

 The Farmer with Shotgun from the first episode of Dragon Ball Z.